Recommended gaming laptops:

 Here are included recommended 14.0″, 15.6″ and 17.3″ gaming laptops.
 I’ll start with the table in order to focus on several laptops and the performance that can be bought for around 600$-800$.
 Currently there is an excellent deal if you are looking to maximize the gaming performance you can get for $800 and this is the Y500.
 If you can’t find it, the refurbished Dell Latitude for around $600 is a very very good option.

-Currently, the sub-$800 gaming laptops section is a bit dull, the V3-772G (850M GDDR5, 1080p) is no longer avialable, nor the Dell Latitude 3540 for a reasonable price (plus it is a problematic machine in terms of drivers).
+Currently, but the Lenovo Y50 and Eurocom Shark 3 is. nor the Dell Latitude 3540 for a reasonable price (plus it is a problematic machine in terms of drivers).
 So, I’d either wait for new models or go to higher budget range.
 I’ve added the Y50 I5 version for $880 as an upper point, but it’s really in the $800-$1000 price range of laptops.

 These are my recommendations:

-- [Currently $900, usually $800] HP Envy 15t Slim : I7-4712HQ, GTX 850M (probably DDR3), 8GB DDR3, 1080p display, 750GB 5400RPM HDD, backlit keyboard.
-Currently for $785 (use SAVE15HP coupon) which is a good price for such specs, though quality is an unknown currently.
-The 3D performance should generally be lower than the Acer V3-772G, however, one advantage is that the screen can be replaced to another eDP display probably very easily.
+- [Currently $850, usually $800] HP Envy 15t Slim : I7-4712HQ, GTX 850M (probably DDR3), 8GB DDR3, 1080p display, 750GB 5400RPM HDD, backlit keyboard.
+Currently for $835 (use SAVE15HP coupon) which is a good price for such specs, though screen/build quality is an unknown currently.
+The 3D performance should generally be lower than both the Shark 3 and Lenovo Y50 significantly, however, one advantage over the Shark 3 is that the screen can be replaced to another eDP display probably very easily.

 - Asus X550LNV ($680) and you get I5-4210U CPU, GT 840M GPU, 8GB DDR3 and 750GB HDD and Windows 8.1 OS.
 Weight is around 2.3kg.
 It should get too hot and people report it has a rather good battery performance (probably around 5 hours under light use).